Skip to content

 What power supply does the PiAxe need?

 The PiAxe draws 15W of power.
 You need a power supply rated for at least 17W with appropriate voltage (5V DC (USB-C via Raspberry Pi)).
 D-Central stocks compatible power supplies in our shop.
-Always use a quality PSU from a reputable manufacturer to protect your investment.
+Always use a quality PSU from a reputable manufacturer to protect the miner and wiring.